HowDoIStayInDreams/WindHumanMouse/README.md

 # WindHumanMouse

-`#include WindHumanMouse.ahk` always include this in your script and put it in same directory
+`#include WindHumanMouse.ahk` always include this in your script and put it in the same directory

 * Normal usage